 One remains standing today: Minomushian, located in the city of Iga, Mie Prefecture.
 Fans of Basho can visit and take a closer look inside the building for a historical peek into how the poet supposedly lived during his travels.

 3. Every year, there is a Basho Festival, celebrated on October 12

 Iga City is also the place of the Basho Memorial Museum, where fans can learn more about his life and work.
 October 12th was thought to be the day of the poet’s death at the time of the festival’s conception.
-(Experts have later clarified that Basho most likely died on November 28).
+(Experts have later confirmed that Basho actually died on November 28).
 The festival features a variety of activities, including poetry contests (a national haiku contest, too) and pilgrimages to places of interest around Iga, including the remaining hermitage.